Trigger Rules

 Cloud Native Build supports multiple event trigger methods, mainly including:

-Taking the push event on the main branch as an example, the trigger process is as follows:
+Taking the main branch code push event as an example, the trigger flow is as follows:

 main: # Trigger branch

-push: # Trigger event, corresponds to one build, can contain multiple Pipelines.
+push: # Trigger event, corresponding to a build, can contain multiple Pipelines.
 Can be an array or an object.

 - stages: # Pipeline 1